Up to date

 The final piece our game needs is a User Interface (UI) to display things like score, a "game over" message, and a restart button.

-Create a new scene, and add a CanvasLayer node named HUD.
+Create a new scene, click the "Other Node" button and add a CanvasLayer node named HUD.
 "HUD" stands for "heads-up display", an informational display that appears as an overlay on top of the game view.

 The CanvasLayer node lets us draw our UI elements on a layer above the rest of the game, so that the information it displays isn't covered up by any game elements like the player or mobs.